 How to Boost Sales With Holiday Email Marketing

 Create a well-planned schedule ahead of your holiday season.
 Make sure your subscribers get advanced notice of your promotions.
-Remember, people tend to have their own shopping plan for holidays.
+Remember, people tend to have their own shopping plans for holidays.
 An early approach can get you into that plan.

 Don’t forget to check the reports of your past campaigns during planning.
 Figure out which worked and which didn’t and plan accordingly.

-Focus on the Subject line
+3. Focus on the Subject line

-Same theory goes for the preview texts as well.
+The same theory goes for the preview texts as well.
 Try to make your reader smile with some simple but creative texts.

 Look what Fossil did with the word-play in their Christmas email –

-Incorporate visually appealing elements
+4. Incorporate visually appealing elements

 If opened, your email only gets a 5-8 seconds window to deliver the message to the reader.
 So, include interactive elements in the mail body to buy some more time.
-Use GIF, colors, or any other engaging elements carefully to retain the attention of the reader.
+Use GIFs, colors, or any other engaging elements carefully to retain the attention of the reader.

 FoxFuel‘s Monkey Day campaign –

-Feature real-time content
+5. Feature real-time content